As part of a 2004 ASIANetwork grant, Haesook Chae (political science) took students to South Korea.

 The summer 2013 ASIANetwork Freeman Student-Faculty Fellows Program supports collaborative undergraduate research in East and Southeast Asia.

 ASIANetwork is a consortium of colleges that works to strengthen the role of Asian Studies within the framework of a liberal arts education.

 BW Awarded Grant for Research in China

-Xudong Chen, associate professor of economics, will lead four students to China May 16-June 6 to visit Fuzhou, Xiamen, Shanghai and Beijing.
-The experience will enable them to advance their research skills, learn firsthand about Asia, and foster intercultural awareness and appreciation.
+Xudong Chen, associate professor of economics, led four students to China May 16-June 6, 2013, to visit Fuzhou, Xiamen, Shanghai and Beijing.
+The experience enabled them to advance their research skills, learn firsthand about Asia, and foster intercultural awareness and appreciation.

-The students include senior Sundous Eddeb of Brooklyn; juniors Erin Amschlinger of Rocky River and Daniela Muhaj of Albania, and sophomore Paul Krause of Parma.
+The students included Sundous Eddeb '13, of Brooklyn; seniors Erin Amschlinger of Rocky River and Daniela Muhaj of Albania, and junior Paul Krause of Parma.

-While there, they will study urban demolition and relocation management policies being conducted in the People's Republic of China as well as internet censorship.
-They also will analyze the views of Chinese Christians to learn how rapid economic development has affected Chinese society and the environment.
+While there, they studied urban demolition and relocation management policies being conducted in the People's Republic of China as well as internet censorship.
+They also analyzed the views of Chinese Christians to learn how rapid economic development has affected Chinese society and the environment.